nchemsak/eWaveStudio/README.md

   Connect a MIDI device via USB ports to access oscillators and samples
 3. <strong>Sequencer / Drum Machine:</strong> <br>
   Create a drum beat and looped audio.  <br>
   No external inputs are required to use this view.
-However, if you have a USB connected instrument, you can utilize the effects processors and record audio to insert into the sequencer.
+However, IF you have a USB connected instrument, you can utilize the effects processors and record audio to insert into the sequencer.
 4. <strong>Computer Keyboard: </strong>  <br>
   Play an oscillator with your computer keyboard, using the top row of letters and the number row.<br>
   No external inputs required to use this view.